puneethrai/angular-long-press/bower_components/angular-long-press/README.md

 1.  `on-long-press` : method to be called when long press event is triggered
 2.  `on-touch-end` : method to be called when touch end or mouse up event is triggered
 3.  `prevent-click` : default true, to prevent click event getting triggered after long press is triggered
+4. `long-press-duration` : default 600, Integer value in MS to indicate after how long user touches will trigger long-press event
+5. `prevent-onscrolling` : default true, Boolean value to prevent long press when user is scrolling.

 # Issues